 Discovery risks from using SPF to authorise ESPs

-Identifying an ESP as a valid sender in your SPF record will allow an adversary to identify that you use that ESP.
-If an adversary has identified a security vulnerability with the ESP’s sender validation, potential misuse of your domain may be possible through the ESP.
+Identifying an ESP as a valid sender in your SPF record will allow malicious actors to identify that you use that ESP.
+Subsequently, if malicious actors identify a vulnerability with the ESP’s sender validation, potential misuse of your domain may be possible through the ESP.

-When adversaries identify ESPs with weak validation, they will check a large number of domains to identify any organisations using that particular ESP.
+When malicious actors identify ESPs with weak validation, they will check a large number of domains to identify any organisations using that particular ESP.
 This discovery activity is not complex, and can be automated and performed quickly and effectively.
-As an example, Rapid7’s Project Sonar provides a ready enumerated dataset of TXT records of all detected internet hosts from which adversaries can easily build a map of SPF delegations.
+As an example, Rapid7’s Project Sonar provides a ready enumerated dataset of TXT records of all detected internet hosts from which malicious actors can easily build a map of SPF delegations.
 For similar reasons, organisations should be cautious of using ESPs that publicly list their clients.

-In contrast, DKIM can only be used to identify an entity’s ESP if the adversary can obtain a legitimate email sent through the ESP.
+In contrast, DKIM can only be used to identify an entity’s ESP if malicious actors can obtain a legitimate email sent through the ESP.

 Create separate DKIM selectors and key pairs for different ESPs